-- C Causes JES3 to pass the FCB name specified on the OUTPUT JCL statement to the FSA. - CL Specifies that the FSA selects only those data sets with the same class that are specified in the WC parameter of this statement. - D Specifies that the FSA selects only those data sets with the same destination as in the DGROUP parameter of this statement.
-For considerations related to this work-selection criterion, see "Determining work-selection criteria (basic mode)" on page 303. - F Requests that JES3 pass the forms name specified on a JCL statement to the FSA. - U Requests that JES3 pass the font name specified on a JCL statement to the FSA.
+Causes JES3 to pass the FCB name that is specified on the OUTPUT JCL statement to the FSA.

+Specifies that the FSA selects only those data sets with the same class that are specified in the WC parameter of this statement.

+Specifies that the FSA selects only those data sets with the same destination as in the DGROUP parameter of this statement.
+For considerations related to this work-selection criterion, see "Determining work-selection criteria (basic mode)" on page 269.

+Requests that JES3 pass the forms name that is specified on a JCL statement to the FSA.